-An open-source web application, Jupyter Notebook lets you create and share interactive code, visualizations, and more.
+Jupyter Notebook is an open-source web application that lets you create and share interactive code, visualizations, and more.
 This tool can be used with several programming languages, including Python, Julia, R, Haskell, and Ruby.
 It is often used for working with data, statistical modeling, and machine learning.

-In order to complete this guide, you should have a fresh Ubuntu 18.04 server instance with a basic firewall and a non-root user with sudo privileges configured.
-You can learn how to set this up by running through our initial server setup tutorial.
+In order to complete this guide, you will need an Ubuntu 18.04 server instance with a firewall and a non-root user with sudo privileges configured.
+You can set this up by running through our initial server setup tutorial.

-To begin the process, we’ll install the dependencies we need for our Python programming environment from the Ubuntu repositories.
-Ubuntu 18.04 comes preinstalled with Python 3.6.
-We will use the Python package manager pip to install additional components a bit later.
+To begin the process, install the dependencies for your Python programming environment from the Ubuntu repositories.
+Ubuntu 18.04 comes preinstalled with Python 3.6.9.
+You will use the Python package manager pip to install additional components later.

 - sudo apt update

 Next, install pip and the Python header files, which are used by some of Jupyter’s dependencies:

 You can now move on to setting up a Python virtual environment.